simp/pupmod-simp-rsyslog/REFERENCE.md

 Data type: `Array[String]`

-Hosts that should be logged with their simple hostname
+This option is only valid in rsyslog versions < 8.6.0 Hosts that should be logged with their simple hostname

 * See the ``-l`` option in ``rsyslogd(8)`` for more information